zywallace/OOSE-project/hw6.md

       13. No.
       14. Yes since `Component` would hold a list of its child (also `Component`) and calling `print()` would also call `print()` in its child.
 2.
-   1. It means program should know the functionality and don't care the detail of implementation.
+   1. It means program should only know the functionality and don't care the detail of implementation.
    2.
       1. Yes since `Observer` in this case should be interface and Observable holds a list of concrete implementation of `Observer`.
       2. Yes since there is an interface which has the factory or method declared.
 And implementers specialize this factory to create the kinds of objects they need.